grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/04 Thresholds.md

 ## Threshold examples to copy and paste

-The quickest way to start with thresholds is to use the [standard, built-in k6 metrics](/using-k6/metrics#http-specific-built-in-metrics).
+The quickest way to start with thresholds is to use the [built-in metrics](/using-k6/metrics/reference).
 Here are a few copy-paste examples that you can start using right away.

 For more specific threshold examples, refer to the [Counter](/javascript-api/k6-metrics/counter#counter-usage-in-thresholds), [Gauge](/javascript-api/k6-metrics/gauge#gauge-usage-in-thresholds), [Trend](/javascript-api/k6-metrics/trend#trend-usage-in-thresholds) and [Rate](/javascript-api/k6-metrics/rate#rate-usage-in-thresholds) pages.